nimakam/universal-identity/docs/README.md

-Introducing the **solution** to a global **problem** some may not even realize exists.
+Introducing the **solution** to a large-scale **problem** some may not even realize exists.

 ## Problem: 🆔🧩 **Digital identity fragmentation**

 - 🙍‍♀️🧩 **Broken consumer experiences**
-  - 🗝 Managing so many passwords
+  - *️⃣ Managing so many passwords.
-  - 🦸‍♀️ Personal data management and privacy issues
+  - 🦸‍♀️ Privacy issues and personal data management.
   - 🤦‍♀️ Friction and limitations across services, devices, ecosystems and use-cases.
 - 🏢🙍‍♀️✅ **Customer verification challenges** - Multi-billion dollar Identity Access Management (IAM) and Identity Verification industries address the need in an inefficient way.
 - 📱🧪 **Innovation roadblocks** - Fragmented identity silos, each controlled by a large player, adds significant friction to adoption of innovative new services.